Beginner 16 Week Marathon Training Schedule

 If you are looking for a training plan that will enable you to finish within a certain time frame I do have 7 other marathon training plans that are specific to finishing time goals

-How do I know if I'm ready for this marathon training plan?
+How do I know if I'm ready for this 16 week Plan?

-Before jumping into any marathon training schedule you should assess whether or not you are truly ready.
+Before jumping into any training plan you should assess whether or not you are truly ready.

 You're readiness can be subject to many different things.